stelcodes/nuzzle/README.md

 Nuzzle's whole interface is just three functions in the `nuzzle.api` namespace:
 - `publish`: Exports the static site to disk.
 - `serve`: Starts a web server (http-kit) for a live preview of the website, building each page from scratch upon each request.
-- `realize`: Helper function for visualizing your config data after Nuzzle has transformed it.
+- `transform`: Returns your config after Nuzzle's transformations.
+- `transform-diff`: Pretty prints a colorized diff of your config before and after Nuzzle's transformations.

 All three functions have exactly the same interface:
 - They require no arguments.